 Countries can move towards better linked SA-CT programs either based on a single flagship program (with multiple objectives) that gets connected with other sub-programs, or system of interlinked programs with different purposes and target groups.
 The former case is represented by the Philippines, Georgia, or Colombia, to name just a few.
 The latter model is adopted in countries as diverse as UK, Malaysia, Morocco, Algeria, South Africa, and Senegal – again, to name just a few.

-Using a common processes or shared social registry as the entry point for multiple social programs is an administrative dimension of integration (Barca and Beazeley 2019, Lindert et al. 2021).
+Using a common processes or shared registry as the entry point for multiple social programs is an administrative dimension of integration (Barca and Beazeley 2019, Lindert et al. 2021).
 By providing a shared format, it harmonizes the information collected and can add coherence.
 By serving as a common portal, it can lower the costs of application as a household may have to apply only once to receive multiple sets of benefits.
 Similarly, shared registries may lower the total administrative effort governments put to outreach, intake and registration (Leite et al 2017).
+Such integrated approaches to registration need to carefully consider potential exclusion effects and make extra outreach efforts since otherwise, being excluded from one process means exclusion from any of the programs delivered through the single registry.

 There is an apparent tension between increased use of technology and automatic processes in delivery of cash transfers and the need to tailor them to specific individual circumstances, suggesting an increased role of human interactions.
 Ideally, the power of technology and attention to each case can be combined.
 In the digital platforms some clients may need human presence to help overcomes issues of information, agency or digital divide (Grosh et al 2022).
 Some processes, such as grievance redress or referral to social services, may benefit from rapport built between a social assistance staff person and the client.